 This course is designed to help students understand a variety of collaborative approaches to leisure service delivery.
-Students will focus heavily on the administration of various types of alternative funding models including fund development, grants, and capital campaigns.
-In addition, students will build an understanding of collaborative approaches to the operations of leisure service agencies including partnerships, outsourcing, and privatization.
+Students focus heavily on the administration of various types of alternative funding models including fund development, grants, and capital campaigns.
+In addition, students build an understanding of collaborative approaches to the operations of leisure service agencies including partnerships, outsourcing, and privatization.
 Seven week course.
 Prerequisite: enrollment priority will be given to students in the online Recreation Management: Professional Development Program.
-Offered Fall, Winter, Spring, Summer.
+Offered Fall.